deepchecks/deepchecks/docs/source/general/guides/drift_guide.rst

 For drift in your label's distribution, deepchecks offers the :ref:`tabular__label_drift`, which also uses `univariate measures <#detection-by-univariate-measure>`__.

-In cases where the label is not available, we strongly recommend to also use the :ref:`tabular__prediction_drift`, which uses the same methods but on the model's predictions, and can detect possible changes in the distribution of the label.
+In cases where the labels are not available, we strongly recommend to also use the :ref:`tabular__prediction_drift`, which uses the same methods but on the model's predictions, and can detect possible changes in the distribution of the label.

 For code examples, see `here <#tabular-checks>`__